Code-Institute-Submissions/Milestone_1_StreamingPal_Website/README.md

 * Title: The title, on top of the browser shows the name of the website and the page where you are at the moment.

-* Homepage: It includes a slogan to attracts the user, a little description of what the website does and a few opinion that some important people gave about "StreamingPal"(fictional).
+* Homepage: It includes a slogan to attracts the user, a little description of what the website does and a few opinions that some important people gave about "StreamingPal"(fictional).
-The background is a gif that intend to giv the WOW effect and interest the users.
+The background is a gif that intend to give the WOW effect and interest the users.

 * About me: This section include a picture of myself and a description of me and the website.
 Also, a list of the kind of tv series and movies I like an the ones I do not.

-Netflix / Prime Video / Disney+: These section are similar, the only difference will be the movies and tv series belonging to the different platforms.
+* Netflix / Prime Video / Disney+: These section are similar, the only difference will be the movies and tv series belonging to the different platforms.
 Every category has its name on the top and underneath there are 2 carousels.
 One with tv series and one with movies.
 When a movie is clicked, a few information about it appear in a modal.

 * Inspire me: In this section the user can fill the form if they would like to recommend me a movie or tv series to watch and review to make it more popular.